fvaleri/strimzi-debugging/sessions/005/README.md

 08:25:29.540 [main] INFO  it.fvaleri.kafka.Main - Record: Hello-1758875125832
 ```

-If we now look at one of the messages, we see that the `globalId` is stored in the message headers and used for the schema lookup when consuming messages.
+Inspecting a message reveals that the `globalId` is stored in the message headers, enabling schema lookup during consumption.

 ```sh
 $ kubectl exec my-cluster-broker-10 -- bin/kafka-dump-log.sh --deep-iteration --print-data-log \